sukiletxe/vbns-ao2/README.md

 You will need:
 * Python (I use version 2.7.10).
 * Pyserial
-* accessible_output2 and libloader, get them from <http://hg.q-continuum.net>
+* accessible_output2 and libloader, which are included.
+They can be downloaded from <http://hg.q-continuum.net>.

 You will need py2exe to make a compiled executable.